What is SIEM? Security Information & Event Management 101

 Close to 80 percent of IT professionals already consider their work stressful.
 Giving them yet another dashboard filled with hundreds of data points may not make them feel at ease.
 But a SIEM is a little different than a traditional security tool.

 SIEMs can also rate the danger of a specific trigger or alert.
-You could choose to watch only the issues the program thinks is critical, and you could analyze the other logs later.
+You could choose to watch only the issues the program thinks is critical, and you could analyse the other logs later.

 A full-service SIEM solution can handle these specific tasks: